SoftInstigate/restheart-website/get.md

 </div>

 <div class="form-row text-center mt-4">
-    <p class="mx-auto display-5 restheart-red">Open Source Edition</p>
+    <p class="mx-auto display-5 restheart-red">Download and Install RESTHeart Open Source</p>
 </div>

+> RESTHeart is a Java application which connects to __MongoDB__ and provides immediate access to all database features through a comprehensive **REST API**.

 ## Prerequisites

-To run RESTHeart connected to a local instance of MongoDB you need:
+To run RESTHeart you need:

--   At least Java v11;
--   MongoDB v3 or v4 running on `localhost` on port `27017`.
+-   **Java 11** (alternatively, you can just **[run it with Docker](#run-with-docker)**).
+-   **MongoDB** (or any API-compatible database).

+> RESTHeart can work with **any database compatible with the MongoDB API**.
+It has been tested with MongoDB Community and Enterprise (v2, v3 and v4), [Percona Server for MongoDB](https://www.percona.com/software/mongodb/percona-server-for-mongodb), [Microsoft Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/mongodb-introduction) and [Amazon DocumentDB](https://medium.com/softinstigate-team/how-to-create-a-web-api-for-aws-documentdb-using-restheart-987921df3ced).

-For more information on how to install and run MongoDB check the [Installation Tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) and [Manage MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) on MongoDB's documentation.
+For more information on **how to install and run MongoDB** check the [Installation Tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) and [Manage MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) on MongoDB's documentation.

-To install Java for your operating system have a look at [this page](https://adoptopenjdk.net/releases.html?variant=openjdk11&jvmVariant=hotspot).
+-   To **install Java** for your operating system download it from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk11&jvmVariant=hotspot).
+-   Are you a Java developer and need to manage multiple JDK?
+We suggest to have a look at [SDKMAN!](https://sdkman.io)
+-   Do you have **Docker**?
+You can [run RESTHeart in a Docker container](#run-with-docker), even without Java!

-## Download RESTHeart
+## Download and Install RESTHeart

-Download either the [zip](https://github.com/SoftInstigate/restheart/releases/download/5.0.0-RC4/restheart.zip) or the [tgz](https://github.com/SoftInstigate/restheart/releases/download/5.0.0-RC4/restheart.tar.gz) archive:
+To install RESTHeart and run it with Java you just have to download either the [ZIP](https://github.com/SoftInstigate/restheart/releases/download/5.0.0-RC4/restheart.zip) or the [TAR.GZ](https://github.com/SoftInstigate/restheart/releases/download/5.0.0-RC4/restheart.tar.gz) file and uncompress it.

 [zip](https://github.com/SoftInstigate/restheart/releases/download/5.0.0-RC4/restheart.zip){: .btn btn-md}
 [tgz](https://github.com/SoftInstigate/restheart/releases/download/5.0.0-RC4/restheart.tar.gz){: .btn btn-md}

-Un-zip it
+Then un-zip it

 ```bash
 $ unzip restheart.zip
 ```

-Or un-tar it
+or un-tar it

 ```bash
 $ tar -xzf restheart.tar.gz
 ```

 The archive will uncompress in the `restheart/` folder.

 ```bash
 $ cd restheart